Omar-Alaoui-sossi/Omnidirectional-Robot-contol-using-ROS-/README.md

 `rosrun final_control [node name]`

-or add it to the final.launch as follow :
+or add it to the final.launch to launch it automatically as follow :

 `<node name = "node name" pkg="final_control type="node_name.py output="screen />`